Manipulate PDF Document in C#

 tocPage.TocInfo = tocInfo;

-//Define the format of the four levels list by setting the left margins
+// Define the format of the four levels list by setting the left margins

-//text format settings of each level
+// and text format settings of each level

 tocInfo.FormatArrayLength = 4;